adrianvagberg/laserphysics-devices/Menlo THz TDS GUI/README.md

 ```
 The .exe file will end up in `/dist/THz TDS GUI.exe` and can be copied to the Desktop, or distributed to a lab computer on a USB-drive.

 With the .exe file, Python does not need to be installed on that computer.
-The programs runs like any other Windows application.
+The program runs like any other Windows application.